Challenges are occasions to be creative.

 Far from wanting to deny the gravity of the situation, this is opening a huge opportunity: building back better.

 This episode highlights how a good recovery from the pandemic doesn’t only need to include environmental considerations.
 Social factors are just as important for an inclusive recovery, one that’s accessible to everyone regardless of culture and geographic location.

 EPISODE 6 - KRESSE WESLING MBE

 This episode shares a great business story, that started from curiosity and ended up in a luxury brand.

 Today, Elvis & Kresse makes high-end accessories out of discarded firehoses.
 And it all started with the mix of curiosity and indignation of a woman when seeing tons of firehoses being delivered to their final destination: landfill.

 Walking through this business journey is a refreshing and empowering exercise, a great circular design success story!

 EPISODE 7 - MICHAEL PAWLYN

-Back to the topic of humans being part of nature, the guest Michael Pawlyn points out how 2020 has highlighted the fragility of our systems, marking the end of us living beyond the laws of nature.
+Back to the topic of humans being part of nature, Michael Pawlyn points out how 2020 has highlighted the fragility of our systems, marking the end of us living beyond the laws of nature.

 In design, this calls for a regenerative approach.